1271 Avenue of the Americas: Late 20th century

 The first tenant, the American Cyanamid Company, began moving into the tower in October 1959.
 Over the next couple of months, tenants began moving into the building and the final interior design elements were installed.
 By that December, the construction fence around 1271 Avenue of the Americas had been dismantled and several companies had occupied their space.
 Additional leases were announced in January 1960, including one storefront.
 A passageway from the basement to the subway station opened the next month.
 Life magazine moved into the building that April, writing that its new headquarters was "a victory in the fight to improve down-at-the-heels Sixth Avenue".
 Ultimately, Time Inc. was able to sublet part of its space to more than forty firms.
 By late 1961, the building was almost completely occupied.

 La Fonda del Sol had moved out of the Time & Life Building to a smaller location by early 1971.
 The restaurant space was replaced by a Seaman's Trust bank branch.
 The bank was so popular that, in three weeks, it performed six months' worth of transactions.
-Although Life magazine shuttered in 1972, the building retained its name and the former Life space was quickly taken by the company's other publications, such as People and Money.
+Although Life magazine stopped publishing in 1972, the building retained its name, and the former Life space was quickly taken by the company's other publications, such as People and Money.
 A U.S. Steakhouse restaurant designed by Gwathmey Siegel & Associates Architects opened in the building in 1975 and was slightly renovated a few years later.
 By 1981, Time Inc. occupied about 1,000,000 ft2 of space and some of its divisions, such as HBO, had to be housed in other buildings.
 The eighth-floor auditorium was renovated in 1983.
 An electric cooling system was also added in the early 1980s to supplement the original steam-powered cooling system.

-Time Inc. sold its 45 percent ownership stake in December 1986 to the Rockefeller Group, which by then was the majority owner, for $118 million.
+Time Inc. sold its 45 percent ownership stake in December 1986 to the Rockefeller Group for $118 million.
 Time Inc. planned to use some of the proceeds from the sale for other purchases such as stock buybacks.
 In the same transaction, Time Inc. extended its lease from 1997 to 2007, with an option to extend its lease by another ten years, to 2017.
 Time Inc. executed its option to extend its lease in 1999.
 At the time, the company occupied 80 percent of the Time & Life Building and it had rented space at the adjacent 135 West 50th Street.
 The two buildings were to be connected internally on the second floor as part of a $190 million renovation.
 A natural-gas cooling system was added in 2000; at the time, it was New York City's only building with three cooling sources.